onzfonz/comp227/src/content/0/en/part0c.md

 #### Configure your settings

-When you have a new dev environment, it often is beneficial to spend a little bit of time tweaking things to your liking (but not too much initially, spend no more than 10-15 minutes initially.
+When you have a new dev environment, it often is beneficial to spend a little bit of time tweaking things to your liking (but not too much initially, spend no more than 10-15 minutes).
 I'll go over a few different settings that I've found useful.

 To switch your keyboard shortcuts, open settings by selecting *File->Settings* (or do ***Ctrl-Alt-S***) and searching for the **Keymap** tab in Settings.